Influence Mapping tool, example and tips

-This article explains Influence Mapping in a practical way.
+Influence Mapping: this article explains Influence Mapping in a practical way.
+Next to what it is, also hte considerations, circumstances and an example of a set-up is being shared in this article.
 After reading you will understand the basics of this powerful project management tool.
+Enjoy reading!

 Who are exactly involved in making important decisions and which groups influence such a decision the most?
 Influence Maps are visual models showing the interests of different groups and the people who influence a project or decision the most.
 Managers have different interests than employees and customers influence organizations differently from suppliers.